esitarski/CrossMgr/helptxt/Record.md

 ### Set Laps from the Lap Chart

-To modify the number of laps during the race, click anywhere on the Progress bars.
+To modify the number of laps during the race, click anywhere on the Progress bars (or Start Wave labels).

 This opens the __Set Laps__ dialog which makes it easy to change the number of laps during a race.
+This dialog shows the estimated finish times based on the number of laps, and allows you to meaningfully pick the number of laps.

+The __Set Laps__ dialog is also the easiest way to set the __Early Bell Time__.
 For more details, see [SetLaps][].